tirangol/Climate-Net/README.md

 Data for cities across the world came from the free version of [this site](https://simplemaps.com/data/world-cities).

 Icons come from random images found on Google search.
 Colour schemes are from matplotlib.
-Various Javascript libraries were used for handling PNG ([reimg.js](https://github.com/gillyb/reimg)), NPY ([npy-rw.js](https://gist.github.com/LingDong-/b24f172ba0888976143463a8801e2040)), GIF ([GIFEncoder.js](https://github.com/antimatter15/jsgif)) files.
-I also used Ajax from jQuery to send asynchronous POST requests.
+Various Javascript libraries were used for handling PNG ([reimg.js](https://github.com/gillyb/reimg)), NPY ([npy-rw.js](https://gist.github.com/LingDong-/b24f172ba0888976143463a8801e2040)), and GIF ([GIFEncoder.js](https://github.com/antimatter15/jsgif)) files.
+I also used Ajax from jQuery to asynchronously send finished elevation maps to be processed.